Which Skinceuticals vitamin C serum is better: CE Ferulic or Phloretin CF?

 Which one?
 Let the Skinceuticals CE Ferulic VS Phloretin CF battle begin:

 Both Skinceuticals CE Ferulic and Phloretin CF use L-Ascorbic acid, the pure form of vitamin C.

 This powerful antioxidant is a precious ally in the fight against premature ageing.
 It destroys free radicals, boosts collagen production, reduces dark and sun spots, and even hydrates skin!
 Impressive, isn’t it?

 Skinceuticals CE Ferulic contains a whopping 15%.
 That’s one of the highest concentrations used in skincare.
-P

 Phloretin CF contains “only” 10%.
 That’s slightly less effective, but better tolerated by sensitive skin.
 It’s up to you to decide if the trade off is worth it.

-Winner: Skinceuticals CE Ferulic
+WINNER: Skinceuticals CE Ferulic

 Skinceuticals CE Ferulic was the first serum to use vitamins C and E and ferulic acid together.
-That’s one of the most powerful antioxidants combinations used in skincare, and one anyone seriously bent on fighting premature ageing should add to their arsenal.
+That’s one of the most powerful antioxidants combinations used in skincare, and one anyone seriously bent on fighting premature aging should add to their arsenal.

 Vitamin C is amazing for the skin, but it has one flaw.
 It goes bad quickly.
 Vitamin E and ferulic acid (an antioxidant that can fight three types of free radicals!) help stabilize vitamin C, so it remains effective for longer.
 This combination also has photoprotective properties (but that doesn’t mean you can skip sunscreen!).